Azure-Samples/key-vault-node-authentication/README.md

 - Create the secret
 - Get the secret

+## Use latest Key Vault SDK

+The Key Vault secrets SDK in this repo is **@azure/keyvault-secrets**.
+It's strongly recommended that you use the [latest](https://www.npmjs.com/package/@azure/keyvault-secrets) version of the key vault SDK package, please refer to the following examples:

+ * [helloworld.ts](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-secrets/samples/typescript/src/helloWorld.ts) - Examples for common Key Vault secret tasks:

+   * Create a new secret
+   * Get the secret
+   * Update the secret
+   * Delete the secret

 ## Prerequisites
 If you don't have an Azure subscription, please create a **[free account](https://azure.microsoft.com/free/?ref=microsoft.com&amp;utm_source=microsoft.com&amp;utm_medium=docs)** before you begin.
 In addition you would need